Kalmat/PyWinCtl/README.md

 To test this module on your own system, cd to "tests" folder and run:

     pytest -vv test_pygetwindow.py

-### INSTALL

-To install this module on your system, download the wheel file (.whl) located in "dist" folder, and run this (don't forget to replace 'x.x.xx' with proper version number):

-    python3 -m pip install PyGetWindowMP-x.x.xx-py3-none-any.whl

-You may want to add '--force-reinstall' option to be sure you are installing the right dependencies version.

-Then, you can use it on your own projects just importing it:

-    import pygetwindowmp

-The module has a different name, so you don't need to uninstall previous PyGetWindow versions.
-Besides, the Windows-part of PyGetWindowMP module is exactly the same as in the original module.

 ### IMPORTANT MacOS NOTICE: